 - Evaluation of how the natural fracture / vein network has been reactivated during the regional post-Variscan tectonic evolution to develop zones of enhanced fracture permeability.

 Philip Henes is undertaking this research, supervised by Dr Robin Shail and Professor Hylke Glass.
-Philip has been based on site at Eden Geothermal throughout the drilling operations, working alongside wellsite geologists from GeoScience Ltd.
+Philip was based on site at Eden Geothermal throughout the drilling operations, working alongside wellsite geologists from GeoScience Ltd.